amplitude/amplitude-docs/content/collections/workflow/en/define-goals.md

 To set up the metrics for your experiment, follow these steps:

 {{partial:admonition type="note" heading="Recommendations"}}
-Turn on the *Enable Recommendation* option to enable recommendations duration estimates, experiment configuration settings, result takeaways, and statistical significance notifications.
+Turn on the *Enable Recommendation* option to enable recommendations duration estimates, result takeaways, and statistical significance notifications.
 {{/partial:admonition}}

 1. In the *Goals* section of the experiment design panel, select your recommendation metric.
 You can do this from the *Metric* drop-down, or create a custom metric instead.